GreptimeTeam/docs/docs/cloud/postgres.md

 standard clients and drivers are compatible at wire protocol level.
 Note that we don't use Postgres' SQL dialect in GreptimeDB, so there can be some statements that are unsupported.
+For more information, please refer to [Postgresql documentation](https://docs.greptime.com/user-guide/clients/postgresql) of GreptimeDB.

 The connection is encrypted with TLS.